bevyengine/rfcs/rfcs/45-stageless.md

       - Funnel `&Scope` into spawned tasks so a task can spawn other tasks. ([bevyengine/bevy#4466](https://github.com/bevyengine/bevy/pull/4466))
       - **Alternative**: Keep spawning tasks upfront but use channels to send systems into them and back (or cancel if skipped).
     - **Alternative**: Iterate the topsorted list of systems and use e.g. [`partition_point`](https://doc.rust-lang.org/std/primitive.slice.html#method.partition_point) to identify and execute slices of parallel systems.
-- Introduce conditions.
+- Implement conditions.
-  - Define a trait and blanket implement it for compatible functions.
+  - Define the trait and blanket implement it for compatible functions.
-- Normalize using conditions.
   - Implement `.run_if` descriptor method.
   - Include condition accesses when doing ambuigity checks.
   - Include condition accesses when executor checks if systems can run.
-  - Add condition evaluation step to the executor.
+  - Add condition evaluation step in the executor.
-- Normalize storing and retrieving systems (and schedules) from a resource.
+- Implement storing and retrieving systems (and schedules) from a resource.
   - Implement a descriptor coercion trait for `L: SystemLabel` types.
   - Implement the `Systems` type as described.
 (See **Appendix** or [this comment](https://github.com/bevyengine/bevy/pull/4090#issuecomment-1206585499) or [prototype PR impl](https://github.com/maniwani/bevy/blob/f5f80cd195b15d3912b4d90aade8750d8d1adc2e/crates/bevy_ecs/src/schedule_v3/mod.rs).)
 - Remove internal uses of "looping run criteria".
   - Convert fixed timestep and state transitions into exclusive systems that each retrieve and run a schedule.
 - **Port over the rest of the engine and examples to the new API.**
+- Remove stages and run criteria.
 - Misc.
   - Implement bulk scheduling capabilities (`.add_systems`, descriptor wrapper enum, and convenience macros like `chain!`)
     - Rebrand "system chaining" (e.g. `ChainSystem`) into something else, like "system piping".